wpovernight/woocommerce-improved-external-products/readme.txt

 == Changelog ==

+= 1.2.1 =

+* Fix: Added check for category settings to ensure an array was being called in 'in_array()' function

 = 1.2 =

-* Added support for Improved External Products Pro - https://wpovernight.com/downloads/improved-external-products-pro/
+* Added support for Improved External Products Pro

 = 1.1.2 =